Is It Better To Have One Or Two Dogs?

 When you aren't home we highly recommend keeping both dogs separate from each other.
 When it comes time for them to play together you need to watch them closely.
 Don't forget to offer them lots of praise when they interact nicely with one another.

-It's imperative that you find time to spend quality one-on-one time with each dog every day so you can cement and protect the personal bond you have with them.
+You must find time to spend quality one-on-one time with each dog every day so you can cement and protect the personal bond you have with them.
 This bond will help them feel loved and secure.

 If you have any questions or concerns about dog behavior, our veterinary team at Clackamas Pet Clinic can help with behavior training.
-We have experience working with a wide range of dog breeds at our animal clinic and can provide guidance, advice and support geared to your specific circumstances and requirements.
+We have experience working with a wide range of dog breeds at our animal clinic and can provide guidance, advice, and support geared to your specific circumstances and requirements.